qhwa/blog/posts/2023/10-19-decision-tables-in-elixir-applications-part-1.md

 end
 ```

-Next the code can be compiled into an Elixir module with help from [Formular](https://hexdocs.pm/formular/Formular.html#module-compiling-the-code-into-an-elixir-module) library:
+Next, the code can be compiled into an Elixir module with help from [Formular](https://hexdocs.pm/formular/Formular.html#module-compiling-the-code-into-an-elixir-module) library:

 ```elixir
 Formular.compile_to_module!(code, MyDecisionTable)